sabat24/jetbrains-launcher/Readme.md

 If you provide a profile_name then `disabled_plugins.txt` file from project directory (if file exists there) will be ignored.

+### Enable plugins per project

+If you want to keep some plugins enabled only per project, you can create a file named `enable_plugins.txt` in the project directory.
+File should contain a list of plugins which will be removed from `disabled_plugins.txt` at the end of the process.

+It can be useful if you want to keep some plugins enabled only for specific project.

 ## Paths Configurations